 Women are often most effective in seeking to have their views heard and needs addressed when they can impress upon decision-makers that they are not representing a narrow point of view, but rather are bringing to the table the concerns of a very significant portion of the population.
-For this to be credible, women in many conflict contexts have sought to debate and identify shared concerns across a wide range of social categories-class, ethnicity, race or region.
-UNIFEM and other organizations have often sought to constitute national or regional conventions of women in conflict-affected countries in order to support their collective voice and, in so doing, build the legitimacy and representativeness of the interests they express and the issues they raise.
+Women in many contexts have sought to debate and identify shared concerns across a wide range of social categories-class, ethnicity, race or region.
+UN Women and other organizations have often sought to constitute national or regional conventions of women in conflictaffected countries in order to support their collective voice and, in so doing, build the legitimacy and representativeness of the interests they express and the issues they raise.
 This guidance note is intended for use in these collective reflections, whether organized for the sake of influencing peace negotiations or providing input to a donor conference, a national constitutional reform process, a national post-conflict planning exercise or other major efforts to resolve conflict and set recovery priorities.
-The focus on supporting women to find a collective voice and build a shared agenda stems from the practical reality of women's exclusion or very limited participation in critical conflict resolution and recovery processes.
 The guidance note is intended to amplify the effectiveness of women's collective voice when they seek engagement in these processes as a group.

 This guidance note is not prescriptive.
 It is simply a review of the types of issues that may be relevant.
-It contains suggestions for ways to develop or consolidate a women's agenda on peace and security issues, as well as ways to ensure that the gender-specific aspects of peace and security questions are covered fully.
+It contains suggestions for ways to develop or consolidate a women's agenda on peace and security issues.
 It suggests means of structuring discussions to cover both procedural and substantive matters linked to women's participation in peace and security processes.
-It encourages a constructive approach to opportunities for women to engage in peace talks, donor conferences and consultations with peace and security leaders, and suggests ways women can formulate concrete suggestions for consideration by leaders.
+It encourages a constructive approach to opportunities for women to engage in peace talks, donor conferences and consultations with peace and security leaders, and suggests ways women can formulate concrete proposals that advance their interests.

-The questions and reflections recommended in this guidance note are intended to support women's peace groups to identify priority issues on women, peace and security to discuss with peace, security and recovery leaders at national and international levels.
-It will enable the facilitation of encounters between women in conflict-affected countries so they can identify shared concerns in relation to national, regional and international peace and security processes, articulate and refine key messages and proposals to put to decision-makers, and identify means of representing views as a group through the selection and coaching of spokespersons.
+The questions and reflections in this guidance note are intended to support women's peace groups to identify priority issues on women, peace and security to discuss with peace, security and recovery leaders at national and international levels.
+It will enable the facilitation of encounters between women in conflict affected countries so they can:

+- a) identify shared concerns in relation to national, regional and international peace and security processes, - b) articulate and refine key messages and proposals to put to decision-makers, and - c) identify means of representing views as a group through the selection and coaching of spokespersons.